redafillali/google-sheet-integration/docs/google-cloud-service.md

     - Open the Google Sheet you want to access.
     - Click on "Share" and add the service account email as an editor.

-6. **Move the JSON Key File to a Secure Location:**
+6. **Move the JSON Key File to storage folder:**

-    - Move the JSON key file to a secure location on your server.
+    - Move the JSON key file to the `storage` folder of your Laravel application.
-    - Make sure the file is not accessible to the public.

 7. **Set the Environment Variables:**